Open Bible Data Home About News OET Key

 27.28 Chlamydem coccineam.
 HIER.
 In chlamyde coccinea opera gentium cruenta sustentat.
 In corona spinea, maledictum solvit antiquum.
 In calamo, venenata occidit animalia.
 Vel calamum tenet in manu, ut sacrilegium scriberet Judæorum.
 In suis vestibus non illuditur, sed in his quæ propter peccata nostra portavit.
 Cum crucifigeretur suum recepit ornamentum statim: quia elementa turbantur, et Creatori testimonium dat creatura.

 27.28 Chlamydem coccineam.
 HIER.
 In chlamyde coccinea opera gentium cruenta sustentat.
 In corona spinea, maledictum solvit antiquum.
 In calamo, venenata occidit animalia.
 Vel calamum holds in manu, as sacrilegium scriberet Yudæorum.
 In to_his_own vestibus not/no illuditur, but in his which propter sins nostra portavit.
-Since crucifigeretur his_own recepit ornamentum statim: because elementa turbantur, and Creatori testimonium dat creatura.
+Since crucifigeretur his_own recepit ornamentum statim: because elementa turbantur, and Creatori testimony dat creatura.

 UGNT καὶ ἐκδύσαντες αὐτὸν, χλαμύδα κοκκίνην περιέθηκαν αὐτῷ;

-(kai ekdusantes auton, ⱪlamuda kokkinaʸn periethaʸkan autōi?)
+(kai ekdusantes auton, ⱪlamuda kokkinaʸn periethaʸkan autōi;)

 SBL-GNT καὶ ἐκδύσαντες αὐτὸν ⸂χλαμύδα κοκκίνην περιέθηκαν αὐτῷ⸃,